The Frost Fund

 Engaging in real-world research with faculty mentors is a powerful expression of Cal Poly's Learn by Doing approach.
 As students discover solutions to questions no one has answered yet, they develop their curiosity, imagination and critical thinking skills.
 Hands-on work in the lab requires innovation and collaboration, often across disciplines.
 In addition, the results of student-faculty research can make a difference in the world.

-Student Presentations & Publications
+Student Presentations and Publications

 Students take their experience out of the research lab into the professional world while still at Cal Poly.
 Many have the opportunity to present at regional, national and international conferences alongside professional scientists and mathematicians.
 They also share their results in campus seminars and student research conferences.

-With their faculty mentors, students co-author peer-reviewed papers that appear in academic journals.
+With their faculty mentors, students author and co-author peer-reviewed papers that appear in academic journals.
 By communicating their results to the scientific community, they not only understand their accomplishments more fully but also gain confidence and build a network of professional connections.

 Cutting-Edge Facilities

-Frost Scholars
+Frost Research Scholars

-Learn more about the Frost Scholarships
+Learn more about the Frost Research Scholarships.